7.10 IR Observing Strategies

 - Position drift and reacquisition errors can broaden the PSF (WFC3 ISR 2009-32, WFC3 ISR 2012-14).

 - If a single guide star is used for a visit, roll angle drift causes a rotation of the target around that star, which in turn introduces a small translational drift of the target on the detector.
-In recent years, as gyroscopes have failed and been replaced, the typical roll angle drift rate has increased from 1.5 mas/sec to ~17 mas/sec, producing a translation of up to 60 mas (0.45 IR pixel) in 1000 sec.
+In recent years, as gyroscopes have failed and been replaced, the typical roll angle drift rate is 12 mas/sec, producing a translation at WFC3's location in the HST field of view of about 0.05 IR (0.2 UVIS) pixels in 1000 sec.

 - The characteristics of the PSF depend on the focus, which generally changes measurably during an orbit; its range in a particular orbit will not be known in advance (WFC3 ISR 2012-14).